swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ///
 /// This function returns instantly and will never suspend. func withTaskCancellationHandler<T>(
-  handler: @Sendable () -> Void,
   operation: () async throws -> T
+  onCancel handler: @Sendable () -> Void,
 ) async rethrows -> T
 ```

-This function does not, by itself, spawn a new task, but rather executes the `operation` immediately, and once the `operation` returns the `withTaskCancellationHandler` returns as well (similarily with throwing behaviors).
+This function does not, by itself, spawn a new task, but rather executes the `operation` immediately, and once the `operation` returns the `withTaskCancellationHandler` returns as well (similarly with throwing behaviors).

 Note that the `handler` runs `@Sendable` with the rest of the task, because it
 is executed immediately when the task is cancelled, which can happen at any